solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 Reward distribution phase happens after reward computation phase, which starts after the first block in the epoch for this proposal.
 It lasts for `M` blocks.
-Each of the `M` blocks is responsible for distributing the reward from one partition of the rewards from the `EpochRewards` Sysvar account.
+Each of the `M` blocks is responsible for distributing the reward from one partition of the rewards from the `EpochRewards` sysvar account.

 Before each reward distribution, the `EpochRewards` account's `balance` is checked to make sure there is enough balance to distribute the reward.
 After a